thisrod/theglist/terminal.md

 8. Run Lyx, and select LyX → Reconfigure

-9. Configure the AD printers at Systerm Preferences → Printers & Scanners → Add → IP.
+9. Configure the AD printers at System Preferences → Printers & Scanners → Add → IP.
 The address is 172.22.10.24; use the name "5030".

 10. Install [Dropbox](https://www.dropbox.com/)